Prajeeth301/play-ground/frontend/docs/authentication-challenges.md

 ### 🔒 **Token Handling Issues**
 1. **Expired Access Token**
-   - Token expires while user is actively using the app (mid-session).
+   - Token expires while user is actively using the app (mid-session). [handled in interceptors]
-   - Token is already expired when the app starts (e.g., from localStorage).
+   - Token is already expired when the app starts (e.g., from localStorage). [authService validating user on page load]

 2. **Missing Token**
-   - Token not stored properly in localStorage/sessionStorage.
+   - Token not stored properly in localStorage/sessionStorage. [handle properly]
-   - Token deleted manually by user or cleared by browser.
+   - Token deleted manually by user or cleared by browser.  [authService validating user on page load]

 3. **Malformed or Tampered Token**
-   - Token has an invalid structure or has been manually tampered with.
+   - Token has an invalid structure or has been manually tampered with. [handled in interceptors]

 4. **Mismatched Token Source**
-   - Token expected in `Authorization` header but found elsewhere (e.g., cookies or query params).
+   - Token expected in `Authorization` header but found elsewhere (e.g., cookies or query params). [handle properly]

 ---

 ### 🔁 **Token Refresh & Expiry**
 5. **Refresh Token Expired**
-   - Refresh token has expired, but app still tries to refresh silently.
+   - Refresh token has expired, but app still tries to refresh silently. [handled but need to Test]

 6. **Simultaneous Requests with Expired Token**
    - Multiple HTTP requests triggered at the same time while access token is expired → may cause multiple refresh requests.

 7. **Refresh Token Reuse Attack**
-   - Refresh token is stolen and used to gain access.
+   - Refresh token is stolen and used to gain access. [need to dig deep]

 8. **Token Rotation Issues**
    - Server issues a new refresh token on each refresh but the client keeps using the old one.
+[Not an issue as i am using cookie]

 ---